wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.2.2 - 2015/03/19 =
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.7
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.1.1

 = 1.2.1 - 2015/02/14 =
 * Tweak - Changed WP_CONTENT_DIR to WP_PLUGIN_DIR.
 When an admin sets a custom WordPress file structure then it can get the correct path of plugin
 * Fix - Internal container padding not being applied in Outlook 2013 / 2010 / 2007